cassidoo/better-security-questions/README.md

 const securityQuestions = require('better-security-questions');

 securityQuestions.silly;
-> ["What chore do you suck the most at?", ...
+> ["Are you even good enough to have imposter syndrome?", ...

 securityQuestions.random('silly');
-> When did you stop trying?
+> "When did you stop trying?"
 ```

 ## To contribute